 Chalukya dynasty built group of temples during 07th and 08th centuries at Pattadakal and UNESCO has classified them as world heritage sites.
-Hampi – the erstwhile capital of prestigious Vijayanagara Empire was one of the largest and richest cities in the world.
-Another prominent Empire in Karnataka was Hoysala in 12th Century and Halebidu was its regal capital.
+Hampi – the erstwhile capital of the prestigious Vijayanagara Empire was one of the largest and richest cities in the world.
+Another prominent Empire in Karnataka was Hoysala in the 12th Century and Halebidu was its regal capital.

 Later in the evening, visit attractions Qutub Shahi Tombs and Mecca Masjid.
-Situated amidst the Ibrahim Bagh, Qutub Shahi Tombs contain several tombs and mosques constructed by the various rulers of the Qutb Shahi Dynasty.
+Situated amidst the Ibrahim Bagh, Qutub Shahi Tombs contains several tombs and mosques constructed by the various rulers of the Qutb Shahi Dynasty.
 It is only one of its kinds in the world where at one place an entire dynasty has been buried.

-Mecca Masjid was built in 1694 by Muhammad Quli Qutb Shah of Qutub Shahi dynasty.
+Mecca Masjid was built in 1694 by Muhammad Quli Qutb Shah of the Qutub Shahi dynasty.
 The soil from which the bricks of the central arch were made, was brought from Islamic holy site, Mecca.
 Consequently, the mosque got its name Mecca Masjid.